 Site visits must be scheduled prior to submitting an application for any of the grant programs.
 Site visits will resume in spring 2024.

 Applications will be accepted until grant funding is depleted on a first come, first served basis.
 Please refer to the grant guidance documents provided, and consult with staff for application assistance.

 The Landscape Level 1 Grant Program funds Best Management Practices (BMP) projects that treat stormwater and improve water quality.
 Eligible project types can be viewed at the drop-down icon below or the Landscape Level 1 Policy for specific details on eligibility and grant terms.
 These projects help support the VLAWMO Comprehensive Watershed Management Plan.
 This is a reimbursement grant program that may reimburse 25-50% of the cost of materials and approved labor, up to $5,000 or 75% up to $7,500 for curb cut raingardens.
 Funding is limited and is renewed annually.
 Applications are funded on a first come, first served basis.

 If you have a project that may qualify for Landscape Level 1 grant funding, please contact Lauren Sampedro (contact information below) to schedule a site visit on your property to discuss your project.
+Site visits will resume in spring 2024.
 It is requested that grant applications are not submitted before meeting and discussing with staff.

 To view and download the Landscape Level 1 application, click here.
 After a site visit has been completed, please submit your application to staff by email, mail, or in-person at the Vadnais Heights City Hall.